 The Law School Admissions Test is a standardized exam offered four times a year.
 No particular content is tested, rather, the exam tests analytical reasoning, reading, and writing skills.
 A student’s score is one of the two major criteria used for admission (and at times for financial aid); therefore, students must take the time and effort to prepare to the best of their abilities.
 Some students are able to prepare well independently.
 Others enroll in commercial exam preparation courses.
 The Career Development Center helps familiarize students with the format of the exam early, and partners with Kaplan to offer affordable LSAT preparation for all interested MHC students and alumnae.
 Read our LSAT preparation guide for more information.

 How many MHC students go to law school?

-MHC’s law school matriculation rates reflect national trends: most graduates choose to take a year or two to pursue other interests before going to law school.
+MHC’s law school matriculation rates reflect national trends: most graduates choose to first take a year or two to pursue other interests .
 They may work at law firms or in the business world, study or travel abroad, teach, volunteer, or devote themselves to politics.
 Law schools value candidates with this kind of experience.
 Nationally, the average age of matriculating students is 25.
-In the 2010‐ 2011 application cycle 63 students with a Mount Holyoke degree applied to law school.
-Twelve of those applicants were seniors and a total of 35 of those applicants matriculated into law school.
+Between the 2008 and 2013 application cycles, 237 students applied to law school, and 157 (68%) matriculated.

 Where do Mount Holyoke students enroll?

 Students apply to a wide range of schools across the nation.
-Recent MHC graduates have matriculated at Boston University, Boston College, Cornell, Northeastern, Yale, Emory, Stanford, University of California Berkeley, Duke, University of Connecticut, William and Mary, Villanova, University of Minnesota, and many others.
+Recent MHC graduates have matriculated at American university, Boston University, Boston College, Cornell, Harvard, NYU, Northeastern, Yale, Stanford, Tulane, University of California Berkeley, Duke, University of Connecticut, and Vermont.